Deshenfektion/odin_recipes/README.md

 TOP which gives me something tangible where I can also clearly see my progress.
 THX to everyone contributing to TOP.
 Really does mean a lot to me.

-## For what I have learned and my refleciton on the project:
+## For what I have learned and my reflection on the project:
 1. Most importantly: File structure, I learned to manage and organize better.
 2. Thus I had to use the terminal a lot which made me more comfortable with shell commands.
 3. I learned to refer to other images and html files with attributes such as src for images or href for